 Once legalized, our team will specialize in helping patients across the state obtain their medical marijuana cards.
 With eventual locations in all major Indiana cities, our doctors will be here to help you through the process.
 Give us a call at (833) 781-7755 or sign up for our newsletter using the form at the bottom of this page if you’d like to find out more information about how you can get your medical marijuana card in Indiana.

 When can I apply for my medical marijuana identification card?

 One the program is legalized, the state will put forth a timeline as to when applications will begin being accepted.

 Normally within 30 days of application, if your application is approved.

 What is the cost for a medical marijuana card in Indiana?

 Some doctors charge an exorbitant amount of money just for an initial examination.
 We feel strongly that if you qualify for medical marijuana, you shouldn't have trouble accessing it due to cost.
-As such, we will offer a variety of payment methods, including monthly payment plan options and discounts for veterans, as well as referral discounts to those who spread the word about our services.
+As such, we will offer a variety of payment methods, including discounts for veterans, as well as referral discounts to those who spread the word about our services.
 After the first appointment, all required follow-ups are free for 12 months.

 Will my insurance or Medicaid pay for my marijuana?